All comparisonsHabit Trackers

 Loop Habit Tracker

-Coach.me fails first because logging habits requires maintaining an account and interacting with online coaching or community features.
+Coach.me fails first because it requires maintaining an online account or interacting with coaching/community features before habit tracking.

 Verdict